navadon/269103-2565-2-mid/README.md

 **Answer:** ...

+In a file system, permissions refer to the access rights that users and groups have to files and directories.
+These rights determine who can read, write, or execute a file, and who can change the permissions or ownership of a file.

+Permissions are important because they provide a way to control access to files and directories in a multi-user system.
+Without permissions, any user on the system would be able to read, write, or delete any file, regardless of whether or not they should have access to it.
+This would make it difficult to keep sensitive information secure and could lead to accidental data loss or corruption.

 3. After one and a half years as an ISNE student, make some recommendations to prospective ISNE students.
 (Your answer must be at least 50 words long)

 **Answer:** ...